-As noted, these statements reflected the contemporary concerns of 1840 and would have done much to encourage Māori agreement by offering protection, certain rights, and an expectation that the outcomes for Māori would be at least as good as that of non-Māori.
-However, and as shown, Māori outcomes have seldom (if ever) matched those of non-Māori - especially in health, but within a full range of socio-economic indices.
+As noted, these statements reflected the contemporary concerns of 1840 and would have done much to encourage Māori agreement and by offering protection, certain rights, and an expectation that the outcomes for Māori would be at least as good as that of non-Māori.
+However, and as shown, Māori outcomes have seldom (if ever) matched those of non-Māori - especially in health, but within a full range of socioeconomic indices.

 It is little wonder, therefore, that Māori have come to view the Treaty as an ideal framework for Māori health development.
-While some have interpreted the Treaty as affording Māori additional rights or privileges it is clear that above all else it is concerned with equity and the promise that Māori can enjoy - at the very least - the same health and well-being as non-Māori.
+While some have interpreted the Treaty as affording Māori additional rights or privileges it is clear that above all else it is concerned with equity and the promise that Māori can enjoy - at the very least - the same health and well-being as non-Māori - this is clear from an examination of both the Māori and English text of the Treaty.

 Confusion arises however, and when attempts are made to ensure that existing inequalities are eliminated.
-Some are uncomfortable with considering the Treaty in a contemporary setting even though it was never designed to sit in an 1840 vacuum.
+Some are uncomfortable with considering the Treaty in a contemporary setting even though it was never designed to sit within an 1840 vacuum.
 Others fail to see how it could relate to health, despite the fact that Māori health and well-being was crucial to the Treaty's design and promotion.